MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 ## Causes and resolutions

-This section describes the causes of each error message as well as troubleshooting steps you can take to resolve them.
+This section describes the causes of each error message and troubleshooting steps you can take to resolve them.

 ### 0x8004FE21 This computer isn't running genuine Windows